Nigel Guenole

-Dr Nigel Guenole is a Senior Lecturer and director of research for the Institute of Management at Goldsmiths, University of London.
+Dr Nigel Guenole is founder of MeasureCo.ai and an Associate Professor and Director of Research for the Institute of Management at Goldsmiths, University of London.

 Background

+Guenole completed a PhD at the University of Canterbury in New Zealand, under the supervision of Sasha Chernyshenko and Simon Kemp.

 Guenole specializes in Talent Management and Applied Statistics and has work that has appeared in leading scientific journals including Industrial and Organizational Psychology: Perspectives on Science and Practice and Frontiers in Quantitative Psychology & Measurement, as well as in the public press including the Sunday Times.
 He is the current external examiner for organizational behaviour programs at the London School of Economics and University College London.
 He is a Chartered Psychologist and Associate Fellow of the British Psychological Society, registered with the Health & Care Professions Council, and a member of the Society for Industrial and Organizational Psychology in the United States.